2022 Nevada Senate election

 The 2022 Nevada Senate election was held on Tuesday, November 8, 2022.
 Voters in 11 districts of the Nevada Senate elected their senators.
-The elections coincided with the elections for other offices, including for U.S. Senate, U.S. House and the Nevada Assembly.
-Republicans needed to gain two seats to win control of the chamber.
+The elections coincided with elections for other offices, including for governor, the U.S. Senate, the U.S. House and the Nevada Assembly.
 The primary elections were held on Tuesday, June 14, 2022.

+Democrats gained one seat, increasing their majority to 13 out of 21 seats, one seat shy of a two-thirds supermajority.

 Background

 In the 2020 Nevada State Senate election, Democrats maintained control of the Nevada Senate by a 12–9 margin.
 Democrats have controlled the chamber since 2016.